askalione/Structr/docs/IO/SequentialFileName.md

 # SequentialFileName

-`SequentialFileName` class provides methods for generating new sequntial filename based on guid and time stamp segments using different params, e.g. existing file, MIME type or file extension.
+`SequentialFileName` class provides methods for generating new sequential filename based on guid and time stamp segments using different params, e.g. existing file, MIME type or file extension.

 ## NewFileName()